TECHNOLOGY DESCRIPTION

 • What is the pricing for E Ink Matrix displays?

 Pricing for Matrix displays depends on volumes and whether the display is a custom or standard display.
-The main driver of pricing is the overall display size, whether the display is monochrome or color.
+Please reach out to our sales team for more information.

 • I have a project or application I want to develop.
 Can E Ink help?